Natacha Rambova: Relationship with Rudolph Valentino

-Both Rambova and Valentino were spiritualists, and they frequently visited psychics and took part in séances and automatic writing.
-Valentino wrote a book of poetry, entitled Daydreams, with many poems about Rambova.
-When it came to domestic life, Valentino and Rambova turned out to hold very different views.
-Valentino cherished Old World ideals of a woman being a housewife and mother, while Rambova was intent on maintaining a career and had no intention of being a housewife.
-Valentino was known as an excellent cook, while actress Patsy Ruth Miller suspected Rambova didn't know "how to make burnt fudge," although the truth was she did occasionally bake and was an excellent seamstress.
-Valentino wanted children, but Rambova did not.
+Both Rambova and Valentino were spiritualists, and they frequently consulted psychics and participated in séances and automatic writing.
+Valentino wrote a book of poetry, Daydreams, containing numerous poems about Rambova.
+Their views on domestic life, however, differed considerably.
+Valentino favored traditional ideals of women as wives and mothers, while Rambova was determined to maintain her career and had no interest in becoming a housewife.
+Valentino was known to be an excellent cook, while actress Patsy Ruth Miller suspected that Rambova did not know "how to make burnt fudge."
+In fact, Rambova occasionally baked and was an experienced seamstress.
+A major source of tension in their marriage was their differing views on having children: Valentino wanted children, while Rambova did not.